PCRE2Project/pcre2/meson/README.md

 # Meson build

 The native Meson build is intended to be a peer of the CMake build.
-It uses the same defaults and generated configuration, builds static and shared libraries independently, and installs equivalent headers, tools, documentation, pkg-config files, and CMake package metadata.
+It uses the same generated configuration, builds static and shared libraries independently, and installs equivalent headers, tools, documentation, pkg-config files, and CMake package metadata.

 Configure, build, test, and install with: